 Bar hopping is a must-do while meandering the streets of the Louisiana city.
-Frenchmen street offers the best places for live music concerts and cheap food.
+Frenchmen Street offers the best places for live music concerts and cheap food.

 For the best experience, visit around the late evening, when the bar scene and live music start picking up and the crowds begin to roll in.

-A fascinating fact about Preservation Hall, a jazz venue in the French Quarter, is that the building which is now associated with a house band, a record label, and not-for-profit organization, was bought as an art gallery and live jazz music and was meant as an attraction for visitors and the local people.
+A fascinating fact about Preservation Hall, a jazz venue in the French Quarter, is that the building which is now associated with a house band, a record label, and a not-for-profit organization, was bought as an art gallery and live jazz music and was meant as an attraction for visitors and the local people.
 But subsequently, the music started drawing more attention to Preservation Hall than the art.